-(Useful signal offset = 10 to 100 kHz, DANL = -145 dBm/Hz, TOI = 15 dBm; typical values at 2 GHz).
+- Useful signal offset = 10 kHz to 100 kHz

+- DANL = -145 dBm/Hz

+- TOI = 15 dBm

-If the intermodulation products of a DUT with a very high dynamic range are to be measured and the resolution bandwidth to be used is therefore very small, it is best to measure the levels of the useful signals and those of the intermodulation products separately using a small span.
-The measurement time will be reduced, in particular if the offset of the useful signals is large.
-To find signals reliably when frequency span is small, it is best to synchronize the signal sources and the R&S FSWP.
+When you measure the intermodulation products of a DUT with a very high dynamic range, the used resolution bandwidth is usually very small.
+In this case, it is best to measure the levels of the useful signals and those of the intermodulation products separately, using a small span.
+The measurement time is reduced, in particular if the offset of the useful signals is large.
+To find signals reliably when the frequency span is small, it is best to synchronize the signal sources and the R&S FSWP.